hujhax/austin-improv-wiki/Talk/Peter Rogers.md

+---
+description: "I knew you were going to ping me on that..."
+---
 I knew you were going to ping me on that Theft Forum image you detail oriented mofo.
 I don't know, we need to check with Scott Hearne. --Ryan